Our Research Consortium

 The funding Programme

-food4future is part of the BMBF funding line "Agricultural Systems of the Future", in which eight consortia are researching the development of innovative solutions for the agricultural industry.
+food4future is part of the BMFTR funding line "Agricultural Systems of the Future", in which eight consortia are researching the development of innovative solutions for the agricultural industry.